yuschick/project-template/README.md

  - During `prebuild` any tests will be run with Mocha.
 Errors will quit the build
  - Run `./dist/styles/app.css` through PostCSS back three browser versions
  - Minify styles and scripts into `app.min.css/js`
- - Run image optimization again from `./src/images/` to `./dist/images/` to ensure all images are present
+ - Run image optimization on all images in `./dist/images/` to ensure all images are present
  - Create documentation in the `./docs/` directory